 Your garden hose no longer gets the job done.
 You are probably thinking of throwing it way.
 You wonder if the garbage man will accept the long rubber hose.
 You are even considering burning it.
 You are not alone.

-I was in the same predicament a few days ago until I discovered 7 great ways that I can recycle my old garden hoses.
+I was in the same predicament a few days ago until I discovered 7 great uses for old garden hose.
 Imagine my joy especially because they are such simple ways.

 I am no longer the gardener who puts her old garden hoses into the burn pit.
-Here is a list of 7 creative ways I discovered that could be used to reuse my old hose.
+Here is a list of 7 creative ways I discovered that could be used to recycling garden hose.

 You can use long old garden hoses to make a garden bench.
 If you want your bench to have rainbow colors, use different hose colors to make it.
 Make a frame with logs or use an old bench that needs a makeover.